Predicting the Next Bear Market: Signs Every Investor Misses

 Another major pain point is "recency bias."
 After a long bull run, investors begin to believe that every dip will be bought.
 This creates a dangerous environment where margin debt levels rise to record highs.
 When the trend finally breaks, the forced liquidation of these margin accounts accelerates the downward spiral, creating a "waterfall" effect that traditional valuation models cannot predict.

-Strategic Indicators for Capital Protection
+Strategic Indicators

 Monitoring the Credit Impulse and High-Yield Spreads